Search journal by ISSN or title keywords

-MIAR is COMPREHENSIVE.
+MIAR gathers key data for identification and analysis of journals.
 Enter any ISSN in the search box and the system will check to see in which databases covered in the matrix the journal is indexed, regardless of whether the journal is included in MIAR.
 The system will return the ICDS; if the journal is not included in MIAR, the value of the Survival Index will not be given.

 MIAR is a COLLABORATIVE tool.
 Publishers, authors and readers can suggest new journals, report errors, supply news, or share data on social networks.
 Publishers also can include value-added information about their journals if it can be validated against a public source on the Internet.